top of page

 • Associated with feelings of guilt and shame after eating

-If I am hunger I grab a healthy food choice.
+If I am hungry I grab a healthy food choice.
 That includes:

-• Eating a pack of of hundred calorie nuts and string cheese.
+• Eating a pack of hundred-calorie nuts and string cheese.

 • Eating a banana and 12 almonds.